Hayley-Kwok/com3529-assignment/Readme.md

 The output type of this part will be `TestRequirements` which contains the information for the restricted & correlated MCDC and all the information needed for part 2 of the assignment. <br>
-The `print` statements in the `EntryPoint.java` shows the information that I think it's quite important for this part of the assignment.
+The `print` statements in `EntryPoint.java` shows the information that I think it's quite important for this part of the assignment.
 <br><br>

 # Part 2 of the assignment